 - Swagbucks – Earn money and gift cards by taking surveys and watching videos

 - Rover – Get paid to play with dogs

-- Credit Karma – Sign up to monitor your credit score – completely free.
+- Credit Sesame – Sign up to monitor your credit score – completely free.
 I have been monitoring my credit report for years through their website at no cost.

 Personal Capital Offers free financial tools to track your spending, retirement accounts, and give you an investment checkup.
 You can sign up for free without enrolling in their paid products.

 - Acorns – Start investing your spare change.
 Every time you use your credit card, the extra round-up to the nearest dollar is invested into an Acorns account.
 (I only recommend using this if you can manage to invest at least $50/month through spare change of your purchases.)